ben-tanen/ben-tanen.github.io/_posts/2015-07-01-retro-python-games.markdown

 A year later than my other games, I decided to build a blackjack game.
 This was made with the knowledge of classes so I decided to go down that route instead of a constant single chunk of code (see other games).
 It's not much better written, but it does include the ability to "count cards" which is cool.
 Again, [here's the code](https://github.com/ben-tanen/PythonGames/blob/master/blackjack.py).

-When / if I have the chance, I'll probably try and beef these up with some more game play and probably some better code.
+And because I was bored, I also threw in some better versions of the first two games with some serious refactoring / feature improvement (minesweeper reveals sections of 0s now!).
+I noticed I was doing some weird sort of logical boolean using a string of spaces.
+It was weird.
+I took it out.
+It's better now.

 If you're at all interested, give them a play and maybe even play around with the code.
 I did make them, but I have to say "objectively" I think they're pretty fun.